-Table 2.5-23: Proposed Project One Line Diagram
+Table 2.5-24: Proposed Project One Line Diagram

 The project as proposed addresses all reliability issues identified on the NRS-Scott No. 2 115 kV line.
 The ISO recommends to re-scope the previously-approved transmission project "NRS-Scott No. 1 Reconductor Project" to include reconductoring of the No. 2 line as well.
-The preliminary cost estimate from PG&E indicates that the additional scope will increase the project cost by \$2M.
+Current cost estimate for reconductoring of both lines is between \$5-10 million62.